Ekantsahu/Student-Registeration-Form/README.md

 $env:MONGODB_URI = "mongodb://localhost:27017/students"
 node server.js

-# Or use a MongoDB Atlas connection string (replace <your-uri>):
-$env:MONGODB_URI = "<your-mongodb-atlas-connection-string>"
-node server.js
 ```

 3. Open the form in your browser:

-- If the server serves the page, open `http://localhost:3000` (or the port shown in the server logs).
+- If the server serves the page, open `http://localhost:3019` (or the port shown in the server logs).
 - Or open `form.html` directly by double-clicking it or using your browser's Open File dialog.

 ## Repository files